se-panfilov/rollup-plugin-strip-code/README.md

 # rollup-plugin-strip-code

-Rollup plugin to generated distinct bundle for minified code
+A rollup plugin to remove parts of code based on regular expressions.

 Can be used to remove sections of code.